raspberry-pi-maker/VoIP-related-codes/SIP Protocol/SIP Protocol Alalyzing using osip/README.md

 <br>

 ##  Set library path
-If you run the last commands(make install), the so files are copied to "/usr/local/lib".
+If you run the last commands(make install), the oSip related so files are copied to "/usr/local/lib".
 However, many Linux distributions do not include this directory in shared library path